Lax Additivity: Chain complexes and chain maps

-\begin{proof} The existence of the recollement follows from \Cref{lem:reskgeq-has-adjoints} with the kernel being identified by \Cref{lem:trivialized-chain-maps}.
-From the pointwise formulas for the relative Kan extensions we see that for each \(f^\bullet_\bullet:\MapoplaxgeqAB[\loffset{+}1]\) the transformation \(j(f)\to j'(f)\) is given on the main diagonal by the structure map
+It remains to compute the gluing functor.
+From the pointwise formulas for the relative Kan extensions we see that for each \(f^\bullet_\bullet:\MapoplaxgeqAB[\loffset{+}1]\) the canonical transformation \(j(f)\to j'(f)\) is given on the main diagonal by the structure map

-(for \(n\in \ZZ\)); passing to fibers yields the desired formula for the gluing functor.
+(for \(n\in \ZZ\)); passing to fibers yields the desired formula for the gluing functor. \end{proof}